HSC8052 : Further Qualitative Research Methods (Inactive)

 Assessment Rationale And Relationship

 Students will undertake analysis of qualitative data.
-They will be provided with a data pack including interviews, fieldnotes, texts and audio-recordings of interactions.
-They will have to choose one source of data to analyse in detail.
+They will be provided with a data pack including one or more of the following: interview transcripts, ethnographic fieldnotes, documents/texts.
 They will produce a 2000 word assessment including: the approach they took to analysing the data; the findings from the analysis, including examples of coded data or analytic memos; and the range of methods they would employ if they had to collect more data to further their analysis.

 Qualitative data analysis involves a constant interplay between working with data (reading and marking up data) and writing about data (creating analytic memos, creating written reports of findings).
 This assessment will enable us to assess student’s skills and knowledge in actually conducting qualitative analysis.
 Students will be expected to refer to the rationale for choosing a specific approach to data analysis and the range of methods they would employ if they had to collect more data.